Live2Create Leadership Academy

 Science

 Science builds from observation and inquiry outward.
 Early units focus on environmental systems, life science, and scientific thinking.
-Later units introduce engineering design, research methodology, and the history of scientific discovery — including who built the knowledge we use and who has been excluded from that story.
+Later units introduce engineering design, research methodology, and the history of who built the scientific knowledge we use today — and who has been left out of that story.
 Year-end, every student designs and runs a small investigation on a question they chose themselves.
+Science connects naturally to track work — especially for students in Trades and Social Impact.

 Year Arc → Observation · Systems · Design · Discovery History · Student Investigation